Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Final remarks and conclusions

 \end{enumerate}

+The discussion above underlines that it is still inconclusive whether binary compact mergers alone can explain low metallicity observations.
+Although mergers could be responsible for the dominant amount of r-process products in the solar system and present Galaxy, an additional component which acts at lowest metallicities may still be required.
+The detection of actinide boost stars, found in particular at metallicities as low as $[\text{Fe/H}]\approx -3$, could be a further argument for such an additional component.

-This review of all aspects of the astrophysical r~process, from nuclear physics via stellar (explosive) modeling, astronomical observations, as well as galactic evolution, has shown that substantial progress has been made since it was postulated in the 1950s.
+This review of all aspects of the astrophysical r-process, from nuclear physics via stellar (explosive) modeling, astronomical observations, as well as galactic evolution, has shown that substantial progress has been made since the r-process was postulated in the 1950s by \citet{Burbidge.Burbidge.ea:1957} and \citet{Cameron:1957}.
 But it also shows that, despite the very first observation of an r-process production site (GW170817) in 2017, confirming neutron star mergers as probably the most important site, many open questions remain and further progress on all fronts is required in a truly interdisciplinary effort, in order to answer them.

 Existing and upcoming nuclear facilities world-wide (FAIR, FRIB, HIAF, RAON, RIKEN, SPIRAL) will allow to produce neutron-rich nuclei along the r-process path and to determine their properties, including, for the first time, nuclei of the third r-process peak.
 Relativistic heavy-ion collision experiments envisioned for FAIR, NICA and RHIC will generate and investigate nuclear matter at the temperatures and densities as they exist in neutron-star mergers (and core-collapse supernovae).
 These exciting experimental prospectives will constrain and guide advances in global nuclear models, and together they will decisively reduce the nuclear uncertainties currently hampering r-process studies.